How to Build Confidence When You Feel Behind in Life

 What if I don’t feel ready to move forward?

-How can I stop negative self talk when I’m behind?
+How do I stop negative self-talk when I feel behind?

 Does confidence come from success?

 No. It comes from evidence.
 Reps.
-Showing up.
 Survival.
 Small wins stacked over time.